 "Ghosts from past Farber High School teachers don't want the library built over the old facility lounge."

-On this day in 2003, Stargate: SG-1 aired "Revisions."
-This served as the fifth episode in the program's seventh season, and here's the plot summary from IMDB.com:
+On this day in 2003 (in the U.S.), Stargate: SG-1 aired "Revisions."
+Officially, this served as the fifth episode in the program's seventh season, and here's the plot summary from IMDB.com:

 "SG-1 investigate a seemingly idyllic and subtly advanced human colony sheltered inside an energy dome on an otherwise inhospitable planet."